Crystal

 Pros of Car Collateral LoansCons of Car Collateral Loans

-Often lower interest rates and higher loan amounts Risk of asset loss if you default on the loan
+Often lower interest rates and higher loan amounts Risk of losing your asset if you default

 Higher chance of approval with bad credit Requires appraisal or valuation of the collateral